Autumn is coming. That means it’s time to begin thinking about your critical year-end fundraising campaign.

 However, that’s simply not practical, and I’m not really serious (though you can hand deliver your appeal letters to committee members and volunteers at already-scheduled meetings; board members should be visited in person or, at the very least, receive a phone call).

-You’ll want to think in advance how you’ll deliver your appeal to different donor segments.
+You’ll want to think in advance how you’ll deliver your annual appeal to different donor segments.
 Generally, there are two main mail segments: (1) bulk and (2) first class.
 Bulk takes longer to arrive, so be sure to leave enough time for it to get to its destination.